jonbri/starparam/README.md

 URL Parameter Utility

-This module provides utlity functions for managing url parameters.
+This module provides utility functions for managing url parameters.

 Only string operations occur...changes to `window.history` are left to the consumer.